ccdmb/predector/docs/install.md

 I suggest storing these all in a folder and just copying the whole lot around.
 If you use Predector often, you'll likely re-build the environment fairly often.

-> * We've been having some teething problems with SignalP 6.
+> We've been having some teething problems with SignalP 6.
 Until this is resolved I've made installing and running it optional.
-> You don't absolutely have to install SignalP6, though I recommend you try to.
+> You don't have to install SignalP6, though I recommend you try to.

 ### 3. Build the conda environment or container